 Prefer color?
 These frames from Prada won’t disappoint.
-The tortoise mix with the added red touch make these cool eyeglass frames perfect for the bold women over 60.
+The tortoise mix makes these cool eyeglass frames perfect for the bold women over 60.

 Square is in!
 This shape of eyeglass frame is all the rage at the moment.
 I love that they give off a slight 70s feeling.
 Never wore square glasses before?
 Give them a try, you might be surprised.